 So, what about other options like joining the Army, Air Force, or Marines?
 Can you join the military with a GED credential?
 Yes, it is possible.
 But the U.S. military services are only allowed to enlist a very small percentage of GED holders each year.
 As a result, it can be very competitive.
 You'll increase your odds greatly by earning at least 15 college credits before applying.
-In Canada, GED holders are also considered for the armed forces, but you'll improve your chances by completing a few college courses first.

 Can You Tell Me How to Get a GED?